Sector Thesis

 Fintech API and Licensing Partnerships

-Chinese fintech technology operators introduced to East African financial service providers seeking API integration, white-label solutions, and technology licensing.
+Chinese fintech and infrastructure providers introduced to African financial institutions and operators exploring integration, white-label products, and platform licensing.

 Data Center and Connectivity Investment